zulhfreelancer/private-key-to-json/README.md

-A simply CLI tool to convert Ethereum plain private key to UTC/JSON keystore format.
+A simple CLI tool to convert Ethereum plain private key to UTC/JSON keystore format.

 ---